digitalocean/container-blueprints/DOKS-hardening/snyk.md

 ## Step 4 - Investigating Snyk Scan Results and Fixing Reported Issues

 Whenever the severity level threshold is not met, the [game-2048 GitHub workflow](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-snyk.yaml) will fail and a Slack notification is sent with additional details.
-To check the status report, you can click on the snyk scan results link from the received Slack notification.
-Then, you will be redirected to the Snyk portal dashboard where you can check the **game-2048-example** project.
 You also get security reports published to GitHub and accessible in the **Security** tab of your project repository.

 The **game-2048 workflow** runs two security checks: